slackhq/enzyme-to-rtl-codemod/README.md

 ```
 2. This package works only with jest, no other test runners have been tested
 3. `enzyme-mount-adapter.js` is a Javascript file to enable this for project that do not use Typescript
-4. `converWithAST` method must be run before getting DOM tree for the Enzyme file, because that method sets the paths.
+4. `convertWithAST` method must be run before getting DOM tree for the Enzyme file, because that method sets the paths.
 See example in section 2.
 Run conversion flow with individual methods for one file in a script

 # Debugging
 1. By default log level is `info`